swadey/LispSyntax.jl/README.md

 @test fib(30)        == 832040
 ```

-Lisp.jl is implemented as an expression translator between
+LispSyntax.jl is implemented as an expression translator between
 lisp/clojure-like syntax and julia's AST.
 Julia's compiler, JIT and
 multiple-dispatch infrastructure is used for code generation and
 execution.
-Because of this, Lisp.jl is not really clojure or lisp in
+Because of this, LispSyntax.jl is not really clojure or lisp in
 most meaningful ways.
 The semantics are entirely julia-based (which
 are very similar to scheme/lisp in many ways).
 The net result is that
-Lisp.jl is really an alternative S-expression-like syntax for julia,
+LispSyntax.jl is really an alternative S-expression-like syntax for julia,
 not an implemention of clojure or lisp.

 Special Forms